iTwin/itwin-cli/docs/quickstart.md

 itp itwin create --class Thing --sub-class Asset --name "My First iTwin"
 ```

-**Expected Outcome:** The command returns an *iTwin ID*, which you’ll use in the next steps.
+**Result:** The command returns an *iTwin ID*, which you'll use in the next steps.

 ---

 ### Step 2: Create an iModel

 An iModel stores design data and tracks changes over time.
 To create one, specify the *iTwin ID* from Step 1.

+> Need a design file?
+Feel free to use the examples provided in the [iTwin CLI repository](https://github.com/iTwin/itwin-cli/tree/main/examples/datasets).

 ```bash
 itp imodel create --itwin-id your-itwin-id --name "My First iModel"
 ```

-**Expected Outcome:** You receive an *iModel ID* for future operations.
+**Result:** You receive an *iModel ID* for future operations.

 ---